scionproto/scion/doc/BeaconExtensions.md

 The following assumptions are made:

-- The Beacon Service, which is responsible for adding all this metadata, has reliable information about the infrastructure (such as the border routers and the interfaces attached to them)
+- The control service, which is responsible for adding all this metadata, has reliable information about the infrastructure (such as the border routers and the interfaces attached to them).
-- The AS topology remains stable throughout the lifetime of a path segment
+- The AS topology remains stable throughout the lifetime of a path segment.

 ### Basic Concept